-Represents the wait time of I/O requests by the external networking protocols on the cluster.
-The wait time is time spent waiting for "transfer ready" transactions to finish before the cluster can respond to an I/O request.
-If the network component is in contention, it means high wait time at the protocol layer is impacting the latency of one or more workloads.
+Represents the wait time of I/O requests by the iSCSI protocols or the Fibre Channel (FC) protocols on the cluster.
+The wait time is time spent waiting for iSCSI Ready to Transfer (R2T) or FCP Transfer Ready (XFER\RDY) transactions to finish before the cluster can respond to an I/O request.
+If the network component is in contention, it means high wait time at the block protocol layer is impacting the latency of one or more workloads.